 Not all of those things are bad!
 (Cats = worth it!) but it’s worth noting how each responsibility feels.

-When we left to travel, we figured that since we didn’t have too much stuff it wouldn’t be too hard to pack up and reduce… but every time we went through our closets or cabinets, we would magically find a whole carload of stuff to give away!
+When we left to travel, we figured that since we didn’t have too much stuff it would be easy to pack up and reduce… but every time we went through our closets or cabinets, we would magically find a whole carload of stuff to give away!

 Again and again…. and then we sold most of our furniture and electronics on Craigslist… and every time, the act of giving things away was such a weight lifted off my chest.